Surprising facts about Easter packaging

 Despite many common misconceptions, corrugated packaging is one of the most environmentally friendly forms of packaging – if managed correctly.

+Additionally, paper and cardboard have a recycling rate of 74.3% in the UK, the highest among all packaging materials.
 Every four months, recycling corrugated cardboard saves an area the size of Greater London from landfills.
 Recycling cardboard up to 20 times before its fibres become too weak for further use is possible.
-The 16% of corrugated material that is not recycled is fully biodegradable.

 Summary